wp-plugins/live-chat-support-by-social-intents/readme.txt

 = 1.0.5 =
 * UI Fixes on Live Chat plugin

-= 1.0.4 =
-* Fix provisioning bug

-= 1.0.2 =
-* UI Enhancements

-= 1.0.1 =
-* Fixes on setup

 = 1.0.0 =
 * Intitial Release of the Live Chat Support - Live Help Plugin

 == Description ==
-Live Chat Support allows you to easily add live chat to your website.
-It's packed with features, super simple to setup, and supports unlimited live chat agents.
-Quickly respond to questions and boost sales immediately.
+Live Chat allows you to easily add live chat to your website in under 30 seconds!
+It's packed with features and supports unlimited live chat agents.
+Quickly respond to questions, engage visitors, and boost sales.

-Agents chat directly in their browsers and are notified via desktop or email notifications on each new live chat request.
+Agents chat directly in their browsers and are notified via desktop and email notifications on each new live chat request.

 Social Intents offers a 100% Free Trial and an Always Free Account.